zephyrproject-rtos/zephyr/doc/development_process/api_lifecycle.rst

 The API has proven satisfactory, but cleanup in the underlying code may cause minor changes.
 Backwards-compatibility will be maintained if reasonable.

-An API can be declared ``stable`` after fullfilling the following requirements:
+An API can be declared ``stable`` after fulfilling the following requirements:

 - Test cases for the new API with 100% coverage
 - Complete documentation in code.
 All public interfaces shall be documented